 Justification

-People use mobile broadband to get access to banking, shopping, multimedia, education, e-health, social media, work etc. Data traffic over mobile networks is expected to grow by 10 to 12 times over the next 4 years.
+People use mobile broadband to get access to banking, shopping, multimedia, education, e-health, social media, work etc. Data traffic over mobile networks is expected to grow considerably in the coming years.
 Spectrum availability for mobile broadband will be therefore key in order to expand the network capacity and coverage and cope with the consumers demand.

 Spectrum requirements